fetchai/agents-aea/packages/fetchai/agents/aries_faber/README.md

 ## Description

 This agent is part of the Fetch.ai Aries demo.
 It simulates the Faber actor of the demo linked above.
 It uses its primary skill, the `fetchai/aries_faber` skill, to do the following:
- * register a decentralised ID on a ledger
+ * Register a decentralised ID on a ledger.
- * connects with an underlying aries cloud agent (ACA) instance, and forwards the following instructions:
+ * Connects with an underlying Aries Cloud Agent (ACA) instance, and forwards the following instructions:
-    * register schema definition
+    * Register schema definition
-    * register credential definition
+    * Register credential definition
-    * create an invitation
+    * Create an invitation

-It sends the invitation detail to an Alice agent that it finds via the `SOEF` service.
+It then sends the invitation detail to the Alice agent (see `fetchai/aries_alice` agent) it finds via the `SOEF` service.

 ## Links